 You would teach young people from 11 to 18 years old, in state and independent schools.
 You might also work in a college or learning centre.

-You’d help your pupils develop skills in the accurate use of scientific language, formulae and equations and how to use practical techniques for scientific inquiry and investigation.
+You would help your pupils develop skills in the accurate use of scientific language, formulae and equations and how to use practical techniques for scientific inquiry and investigation.

-You’d teach students of different ages and abilities and prepare young people to take the National Qualifications and Highers in this subject.
+You would teach students of different ages and abilities and prepare young people to take the National Qualifications and Highers in this subject.

 There is national guidance for Curriculum for Excellence Sciences and National Qualifications, which you would use when planning your teaching.